 By Matthew Gould | Security Consultant at Nettitude

 As our world advances, so does technology and the demand for easier access to the services we use and depend upon throughout our daily lives.
-Services which are provide by you as an organisation, whom your clients put their trust in to ensure their personal and financial data is protected.
+Services that are provided by you as an organisation, whom your clients put their trust in to ensure their personal and financial data is protected.
 Along with the ever-changing technical landscape comes the inevitable race organisations are faced with to remain up to date and secure.
 As systems increase in size and complexity, so does the strain on resources and the ability to effectively safeguard your systems and the sensitive assets they retain.

 Do you satisfy the NIST Cybersecurity Framework's five functions?

-Ask yourself this: Does your organisations current security measures satisfy the following five functions in the event of a cyber-attack?
+Ask yourself this: Does your organisation's current security measures satisfy the following five functions in the event of a cyber-attack?

 - Identify – Understanding the cybersecurity risks to your systems, employees, assets, data and capabilities.

 - Protect – Having adequate safeguards in place to prevent, contain and limit the impact of a cyber-attack.

 - Detect – Having systems, software and procedures in place which can effectively identify and alert to a cyber-attack.